alexclymo/fpUpdate/README.md

 But for many practical applications you might want to keep your model code in the same script as the update step (at least during code development).
 In this case, `fpUpdate` might be useful, and can be faster than running `fsolve` out of the box on a function with thousands of variables (such as a price sequence).

 ## 📈 Methods Currently Supported

+All methods optionally implement adaptive dampening, where the dampening parameter `zeta` is lowered (raised) if the error is rising (falling).

 - **Fixed Point with dampening**: $x_{k+1} = \zeta \odot f(x_k) + (1-\zeta) \odot x_k$
     - Simple update `x_new = zeta .* fx + (1 - zeta) .* x` where `zeta` is a dampening parameter which can be either a scalar or vector of length `N`.